huyuhui001/mySite/README.md

     * Foundamental on Kyma@SAP BTP
         + Foundamentals of Docker and Kubernetes
     * Foundamental on Ubuntu@Aliyun
-        + Installation and Upgrade on Ubuntu Server on Aliyun ECS.
+        + Installation and upgrade Kubernetes on Ubuntu Server on Aliyun ECS.
         + Foundamentals of Kubernetes (inc. replace Flannel by Calico)
         + Development with Helm